ovh/manager/packages/manager/apps/pci-object-storage/README.md

 # PCI Object Storage
 # Create staging for test
 # Staging for demo poc IA TNR
-# Staging for discover and preflight
+# Staging for discover and preflight2